astoilkov/console-powers/README.md

 ### `addToGlobalScope()`

 Imported from `console-powers/global`.
-It adds `ii` and `tt` and it's TypeScript types to the global scope so it can be used anywhere without importing it – just like `console.log`.
+It adds `ii` and `tt` and it's TypeScript types to the global scope so you can use it anywhere without importing it – just like `console.log`.

 ### `addNoopToGlobalScope()`